 Class CSQE encompasses the less significant evidence.
 These are inferred from regional scale observations of the fault trace, from interpretation of general geological maps or broad range geophysical methods, to digital terrain models (DTM) (Table 1).
 At this level, there is usually a lack of field work focused on demonstrating these inferred evidences, or the field work detail has not proved conclusive so far.
 Geochronology is usually only known in broad relative terms as Quaternary sensu lato, or in terms of the different stages of the Quaternary Period (Upper Pleistocene, etc.).
 Similarly, Quaternary landforms or deposits are mapped in broad, generic units: terraces, alluvial fans, etc.).
 Numeric dating of certain deposits usually lacks, or they are very scarce.

-Class BSE assigns faults that, having class CSQE evidence, also have additional observations from larger scale works, and usually some field work.
+Class BSQE assigns faults that, having class CSQE evidence, also have additional observations from larger scale works, and usually some field work.
 Quaternary geochronology is better constrained, although numeric dating of relevant stratigraphic units may be still lacking.
 The arrangement of Quaternary units is known more precisely and there is a differentiation of phases or stages inside generic landforms (e.g., differentiation between generations of alluvial fans, or fluvial terraces, etc.) (Table 1).

-Class ASE faults are those that having class BSQE (and CSQE) evidences, also have conclusive observations obtained from field work.
-In general, Level AQE evidences are gained after intensive work at the office (e.g., photo-interpretation, DTM analysis,...) followed by field work focused on confirming the evidence (e.g., trenching) (Table 1).
+Class ASQE faults are those that having class BSQE (and CSQE) evidences, also have conclusive observations obtained from field work.
+In general, Level ASQE evidences are gained after intensive work at the office (e.g., photo-interpretation, DTM analysis,...) followed by field work focused on confirming the evidence (e.g., trenching) (Table 1).
 Level ASQE observations indicate the activity of the fault as a major controlling agent of Quaternary landforms or sedimentation, as for example fault scarps offsetting Quaternary deposits.
 Numeric geochronology may still be lacking, but the refinement reached on the definition of the geomorphic units allows a reliable approximation to their age based on their relative spatial associations.
 Rating the strength of the evidence should also consider its representativeness along the fault trace.
 In order to account for this issue, a plus sign (+) is added to the assigned level of SQE of the fault (e.g., A+) when the evidence is consistently reported at different locations.
 However, this is a difficult issue to evaluate as the evidence of Quaternary activity of a fault may vary along its trace for very different reasons apart from its activity degree.
 For example, it could be due to natural erosion/sedimentation processes, frequently in relation to anthropogenic activities, that may have blurred the evidence at some sections and thus biased available studies relatively to other parts of the fault.

 Distribution of SQE in the QAFI v.3 database shows that the majority of the records belong to class B (39%, #101), followed closely by classes A (32%, #83) and C (28%, #73) (Figure 1).
 Note that this distribution does not account for 42 records that were not evaluated, all of them located in Portuguese territory.
 Interestingly, practically all the records that show a + sign in its SQE belong to class A. This situation may suggest that interpretations on the activity of a fault are many times based on single locations; however reasonable that statement seems, we cannot reject that it may be an artificial bias from the evaluation process, as the effort was more focused on level A records.